Barnaby Large

 When away from Chambers Barnaby enjoys spending time with his family.
 He is a keen amateur scuba diver (holding a master scuba diver ticket) and dinghy sailor.
 He also enjoys surfing and skiing.

-Barnaby tries to maintain his support for the Charitable sector when he can, maintaining a commitment to pro-bono work, though his marathon running days and volunteering abroad are perhaps and Bar Pro Bono Heroes award are something of a distant memory.
+Barnaby tries to maintain his support for the Charitable sector when he can, maintaining a commitment to pro-bono work, though his marathon running days and volunteering abroad are perhaps something of a distant memory.

 Cases of note